mratsim/Arraymancer/README.md

 Most operations in Arraymancer are parallelized through OpenMP including linear algebra functions, universal functions, `map`, `reduce` and `fold`.

-Note: On OSX in some cases, OpenMP might be significantly slower than the single-threaded load, probably due to memory allocation differences.
-Unfortunately this is platform specific, Linux doesn't have the same issue.
-See [here](https://github.com/mratsim/Arraymancer/issues/134#issuecomment-340425671) for details.

 #### Memory allocation

 For most operations in machine linear, memory and cache is the bottleneck, for example taking the log of a Tensor can use at most 20% of your theoretical max CPU speed (in GFLOPS) while matrix multiplication can use 70%-90%+ for the best implementations (MKL, OpenBLAS).